-- " Use non-salted flavourings (e.g. lemon juice, vinegars, spices, curry powder, frozen, dried and fresh herbs, onions, peppers, garlic and tomato paste) to enhance the taste of food. - " Specifically state in recipes that alternative methods of seasoning are to be used in place of salt - " Do not have salt available for pupils to add to meals.
+- " Use non-salted flavourings (e.g. lemon juice, vinegars, spices, curry powder, frozen, dried and fresh herbs, onions, peppers, garlic and tomato paste) to enhance the taste of food. - " Specifically state in recipes that alternative methods of seasoning are to be used in place of salt. - " Do not have salt available for children to add to meals.

+Children develop their tastes before the age of five.
 Too much salt in our diets has been shown to cause high blood pressure, which can lead to strokes, heart problems, diabetes and other health problems.